Lee Child: Writing career

-In August 1994, Grant was informed that his job was due to be eliminated in a corporate restructuring, and in anticipation of the coming job loss (he was fired in June 1995), he decided to start writing a novel in September 1994.
-He later called novels "purest form of entertainment."
+In August 1994, Grant was informed that his job was due to be eliminated in a corporate restructuring, and in anticipation of the coming job loss (he was made redundant in June 1995), he decided to start writing a novel in September 1994.
 The first book was initially titled Bad Luck and Trouble (this title was re-used in a later book) and was about drug money, but changed to Killing Floor and about counterfeiting on the suggestions of his agent and his publisher.
 In March 1997, Killing Floor was published, and became a great success.
 Grant moved to the United States in the summer of 1998.
-He starts each new book of the series on an anniversary of his starting the first book.
+He starts each new book of the series on the anniversary of his starting the first book.

 His pen name "Lee" comes from a mispronunciation of the name of Renault's Le Car, as "Lee Car".
 Calling anything "Lee" became a family gag.
 His daughter, Ruth, was "lee child".
 The name has the advantage of placing his books alphabetically on bookshop and library shelves between crime fiction greats Raymond Chandler and Agatha Christie.

 Grant has said that he came up with the name Reacher for the central character in his novels when he was grocery shopping with his wife, Jane, at Asda supermarket in Kendal, Cumbria, when he was living at Kirkby Lonsdale.
-Grant's height often leads to people asking him to get something for them from a high shelf.
+Grant is 6'3 and his stature often leads to people asking him to get something for them from a high shelf.
 Jane once joked: "'Hey, if this writing thing doesn't pan out, you could always be a reacher in a supermarket.' ...
-'I thought, Reacher – good name.'"
+'I thought, Reacher—good name.'"